pydio/pydio-doc-admin-guide/4_access_control_and_security/0_roles_inheritance.md

 #### Computing Effective Role

-As you probably understood by now, when a user is logged in, this user may have a certain number of Roles applying to her and used compute her actual role :
+As you probably understood by now, when a user is logged in, this user may have a certain number of Roles applying to her and used compute her actual role:

 - If the user is part of nested groups /management/directors, she will inherit each Group Role starting from root:
-    + _RootRole_ defined for "/"
+  - _RootRole_ defined for "/"
-    + _ManagementRole_ defined for "/management"
+  - _ManagementRole_ defined for "/management"
-    + _DirectorsRole_ defined for "/directors"
+  - _DirectorsRole_ defined for "/directors"
-- If the user has some arbitrary roles applied, e.g. "Subscriber" applied by admin and "Team of John" because she's part of a user team :
+- If the user has some arbitrary roles applied, e.g. "Subscriber" applied by admin and "Team of John" because she's part of a user team:
-    + _SubscriberRole_
+  - _SubscriberRole_
-    + _TeamOfJohnRole_
+  - _TeamOfJohnRole_
 - Finally the user always has her own canonical role
-    + _CanonicalUserRole_
+  - _CanonicalUserRole_

 The rules that will apply when trying to detect if the user has a right to access a node or should see a given action for example will be computed by **merging the various roles values in this order**: from top (always _RootRole_ first) to bottom (always _CanonicalUserRole_ last).

 #### Examples

 This model provides great flexibility to assign permissions on the Administrator side.
-Typical schemes can look like :
+Typical schemes can look like:

 - Assign Read/Write on workspace Personal Files to Root Group (all users)
 - Assign Read/Write access on workspace Accountants to group Accountants, same on workspace Engineers to group Engineers, etc...
 - Assign Read access on workspace "Marketing Files" to Root Group, but Write access on this workspace to role "Marketing Editors".
 Then assign role "Marketing Editors" to a subset of users in various groups
 - Deny Access on Personal Files to role "External Users", and make this role automatically applied to any user created by users (shared users),
-- Etc...
+- etc.

 ### Access Control Lists